Sidney Miller (musician)

-Sidney Miller III (born September 24, 1980), also known his production name of Speakerbomb, is an American record producer and keyboardist.
+Sidney Miller III (born September 24, 1980), also known by his production name of Speakerbomb, is an American record producer and keyboardist.
 He was a founding member of the Los Angeles-based band Malbec, and was also a keyboardist in the hip hop group The Knux.
 He is currently a producing and writing as a member of The Sharpshootaz production/songwriting team, working with artists like Alex Jacke and Jesse McCartney.

 Early life

 Sidney Miller III was born in 1980 in Los Angeles to two music trade magazine founders, Sidney Miller Jr. and Susan Miller; they started publishing Black Radio Exclusive, popularly known as BRE Magazine in 1976.
 Miller attended the Brentwood School in Brentwood, California, graduating in 1998.
 He then went to college at University of Florida.

 Career

 Early career

 While attending school at University of Florida in Gainesville, Florida, Miller first honed his production skills by creating his own studio and label.
 During his four years of school, he worked with a variety of local acts including Big Bud, The Strugglazz, Shorty Roc, Lil Po and Dieng Breed.